 That day was the feast of Saint Michael.

-After they came back and had lunch, Sister Sasagawa and another sister went into the chapel to pray the Rosary.
+After they came back and had lunch, Sister Agnes Katsuko Sasagawa (born May 28, 1931) and another sister went into the chapel to pray the Rosary.

 When she began to recite the fifth decade, she noticed that the whole statue of Mary was shining white.

-So, Sister Sasagawa tugged at another sister’s sleeve to draw her attention.
+So, Sr. Sasagawa tugged at another sister’s sleeve to draw her attention.

 While they were praying, both of them looked at the statue.